UFResearchComputing/GCP_Python_2019/Lesson_2_Chimp/Chimp_part_3.md

 Rather than get into the details of inheritance here, if you want more details, take a look at the example in the [Python for Everybody](https://www.py4e.com/html3/14-objects) book or this example from Digital Ocean on [Understanding Class Inheritance in Python 3](https://www.digitalocean.com/community/tutorials/understanding-class-inheritance-in-python-3).

-For what we are doing, the main thing to understand is that in the Fist class we will look at next, by putting `pygame.sprite.Sprite` in parentheses, the First class inherits, or has all the properties of the `pygame.sprite.Sprite` class, plus anything we add to it in the class definition.
+For what we are doing, the main thing to understand is that in the Fist class we will look at next, by putting `pygame.sprite.Sprite` in parentheses, the Fist class inherits, or has all the properties of the `pygame.sprite.Sprite` class, plus anything we add to it in the class definition.

 ## The `Fist` class